 When researchers compared highest intake of these foods with the lowest consumption, they found a protective effect associated with tomatoes, a slight reduction in prostate cancer risk associated with garlic, and a nonsignificant increase in prostate cancer risk with red meat consumption.

 Yet another study explored the idea that a diet rich in vegetables can reduce the risk of prostate cancer.
 Specifically, the investigators looked at: lycopene (a potent antioxidant in tomatoes), which has evidence as being protective against prostate cancer; soy, which has shown limited but promising evidence of a reduced risk; and vitamins C and E, garlic and related vegetables, and cruciferous vegetables, which the authors noted had illustrated limited protective evidence.
 Overall, the authors said the “benefits of plant based diet on cancer prevention and other diet-related diseases should be promoted.”

-Men who want help in choosing a healthful way to reduce the risk of prostate cancer and also support prostate health can turn to The Prostate Diet, whose foundation is plant-based.
-The Prostate Diet was designed after careful research of the scientific literature that explored the impact of dietary choices on prostate health and prostate cancer risk.
-Men who choose to follow The Prostate Diet can enjoy a versatile and delicious eating program that also helps protect against prostate cancer and inflammation while maintaining prostate health.
+Men who want help in choosing a healthful way to reduce the risk of prostate cancer and also support prostate health can turn to a diet like the Prostate Health Diet, whose foundation is plant-based.
+The Prostate Health Diet was designed after careful research of the scientific literature that explored the impact of dietary choices on prostate health and prostate cancer risk.
+Men who choose to follow the Prostate Health Diet can enjoy a versatile and delicious eating program that also helps protect against prostate cancer and inflammation while maintaining prostate health.

 Read more in our Prostate Cancer Health Center.